Power Distribution Network Reconfiguration for Distributed Generation Maximization: Problem Description

 \item For any bus $n \in \mathcal{N}$, the active and reactive power loads are $p^L_n$ and $q^L_n$.
 Their values are assumed to be known.

 \item For any bus $n \in \mathcal{N}$, the active and reactive power generation are $p^G_n$ and $q^G_n$.
 They are control decision variables of the ROPF problem.

 \item In a radial network, each bus $n \in \mathcal{N}$ is associated with exactly one line, denoted by line $n$, with reference direction pointing away from bus 0.
-The current and power flow on the line follow the same reference direction of the line.
+The current and power flow follow the same reference direction of the line.

 \item $\pi_n \in \bar{\mathcal{N}}$ is the ``parent'' bus of $n \in \mathcal{N}$ (so that line $n$ goes from $\pi_n$ to $n$).

 \item For any $n \in \bar{\mathcal{N}}$, $c(n) \subseteq \mathcal{N}$ is the set of buses with parent being $n$.
 That is, $c(n) = \{k \in \mathcal{N} \mid \pi_k = n\}$.